CommunityCentral/communitycentral.github.io/cool_stuff_store.md

 laws, and other obstacles, we cannot actually send gear to every country in the world the way we would like to.

+First, we use Fedex Express International for shipping, so we can only send items to their list of [served countries](http://www.fedex.com/sz/contact/served-countries.html).

-As of September 2020, the current list of countries we can't ship clothing to is:
+Additionally, as of September 2020, we cannot ship clothing items to the following countries due to COVID and/or customs restrictions:

 * Argentina
 * India